pragmatrix/CrossUI/README.md

 ## What

-Right now, CrossUI consists of
+The most import Projects in the CrossUI solutions are:

+### Libraries you need

+* CrossUI.Portable: The portable C# based drawing abstraction that is inspired by [processing.org](http://www.processing.org).
+* CrossUI.TestRunner.Portable: The (internal) test backend which need to be referenced by your test code.

+### Tools you run

-* CrussUI.Runner.WPF: A WPF based graphical test runner that automatically reruns tests and presents them when DLLs are changed.
+* CrossUI.Runner.WPF: A WPF based graphical test runner that automatically reruns tests and presents them when DLLs are changed.
 Here is a [screenshot of the test runner](http://twitpic.com/a5n3ad) in action.
-* CrossUI.Portable: a portable C# based drawing abstraction that is inspired by [processing.org](http://www.processing.org).
-* CrossUI.Testing: the current testrunner implementation and test result classes.
+* CrossUI.Runner.WPF.x86: The WPF runner to test DLLs that require a 32 bit execution.

+### Backends you choose from

+* CrossUI.SharpDX.WinRT: CrossUI's [SharpDX](http://sharpdx.org/) based WinRT backend.
-* CrossUI.SharpDX: a [SharpDX](http://sharpdx.org/) based Direct2D rendering implementation.
+* CrossUI.SharpDX: The [SharpDX](http://sharpdx.org/) desktop backend.

 ## Getting Started